2onelab

 Aerospace

 The aerospace industry benefits from the continuous development of 3D printing.
 What is particularly essential for this industry is lightweight construction, which is characterized, for example, by internal structures and undercuts.
-3D metal printing simplifies the production of these components and enables a significant reduction in weight and cost of production, while at the same time maintaining high stability and quality.

 Automotive Industry